 What Are Ought to and Had Better?

-Be careful that only because of 'to' in 'ought to' and 'better' in 'had better' these verbs are called semi-modals.
+Be careful that these verbs are called semi-modals only because of 'to' in 'ought to' and 'better' in 'had better'.
 They have all the other characteristics of modal verbs and are never used without the main verb in sentences.
 Study the following examples carefully:

 Just like other modal verbs, this pair is used with the simple form of the verb in statements.
 Look at the examples below:

-As you can see, 'ought' always comes with the preposition 'to'.
+As you can see, 'ought' always comes with the particle 'to'.

 As you can see, not comes between 'ought' and 'to.